currently Applying to the Chilean government For permission to run trips on the bordali.

 • 3 nights of riverside camping deep in Patagonia

-• 2 nights at world renowned Puyuhuapi Lodge and Spa with access to thermal pools
+• 2 nights at world-renowned Puyuhuapi Hot Springs Lodge and Spa.

 • 2 nights at Hotel Loberías del Sur in Puerto Aysén